Yuxin-Ji/Yuxin-Ji/README.md

 - 🎾 I'm a big sports fan.
 Passionate in badminton, volleyball, bouldering, pickleball
 - 🎯 I want to bridge my social science insights with my technical knowledge to create innovative and meaningful solutions
 - 💬 Ask me about my favorite brand of coffee ☕ ☕️
+- 👻 My profile pic: I drew it with my mouse for a design your own Pokemon quiz
 - 📫 How to reach me: ji.yuxin@hotmail.com

 ### Skills